Pressure (Billy Joel song)

-"Pressure" is a 1982 song by American musician Billy Joel from the album The Nylon Curtain, released as the album's first single and reached at number 20 on the US Billboard Hot 100.
+"Pressure" is a 1982 song by American musician Billy Joel from the album The Nylon Curtain, released as the album's first single and reached number 20 on the US Billboard Hot 100.
 The synthesizer-driven rock song tells about the pressure of creating and the pressure of being a provider.

 Themes and lyrics

 In Night School, a show that aired on MTV in 1982 that ran roughly a half-hour long, in which he answered questions posed by audience members, Billy Joel revealed that the pressure he was talking about in the song was something along the lines of writing pressure and pressure to provide.

 When I was starting out and trying to get things going, the pressure was if you don't get things going, they're going to throw you out of this apartment.
 There was that kind of pressure.
 "I'm hungry," my stomach was going, "pressure, food."
 I think that's pretty intense pressure.
 The pressure I was writing about in this song wasn't necessarily music business pressure, it was writing pressure. ...
 At the time, I was saying, "Well, I gotta write some more stuff for the album"; I was about halfway through, and I said, "Well, what am I gonna do?
 I don't have any ideas, it's gone, it's dead, I have nothing, nothing, nothing.
 There's nothing."
 And then the woman who is my secretary came into the house at that point and said, "Wow, you look like you're under a lot of pressure.
 I bet you that'd be a good idea for a song."
 And I went, "Thank you!"

-The PBS children's TV series Sesame Street and New York PBS member station WNET ("channel 13") are also mentioned in the first bridge, and the magazine Time is mentioned in the second.
+The PBS children's TV series Sesame Street and New York PBS member station WNET ("channel 13") are mentioned in the first bridge, and the magazine Time is mentioned in the second.